rodino25/SimpleBSCTradingBot/README.md

 * buyAmount - How much (pair address token balance to trade) eg. how much BUSD to trade to target token.
 Note: set this to 0 to enable buying using all your token
 * snipeTokenMode - Experimental! use this to listen to upcoming launch in pancakeswap, triggers when liquidity is added
 * monitorOnly - Set this to true first to know how this app works, this disables auto buy and sell
-* sellMultiplier - Automaticalyl sell token when price multiplier reach, this only work if the value is greater than 1
+* sellMultiplier - Automatically sell token when price multiplier reach, this only work if the value is greater than 1
 * buyWhenPriceAt - Buy token when token price reach below this value
 * sellWhenPriceAt - Sell token when reached target value, disables when sellMultiplier is enabled